David-bfg/david-bfg/_posts/2024-03-01-ai-ml-job-search-automation.md

 ## Development Process

-First step was to find where to scrape.
-Linkedin and others may have an abundance of posts but if they are of low quality without any good filtering and will push out promoted posts before relevant jobs.
-I found the right site in builtin, with solid search results & programmer specific filters they made searching for tech jobs look easy.

-Long term I'd find that they were very focussed on specific regions.
-Where the jobs they had that were local had about a 5-7 days between when they were initialy posted and showed up on builtin.
-Thus I'm working on doing similar with likeden jobs and it will be a lot easier to filter out how terible their results are with my ML recomendation algorithm.
+The first step was deciding where to scrape for job posts.
+While LinkedIn and similar platforms have an abundance of listings, they often overwhelm you with irrelevant results, making the fire-hose of data more of a hindrance than a help.
+Without quality filtering, most job sites prioritize promoted ads and reposts over relevant opportunities.

+I found a promising site in Built In, which offered solid search results and programmer-specific filters, making it easier to find tech jobs.
+However, I discovered that Built In is very focused on specific regions, excluding my local area.
+Local positions had a 5-7 day delay between their initial posting and appearance on Built In.

+As a result, I’ve decided to modify my scraper to pull data from LinkedIn Jobs instead.
+With the help of my AI/ML recommendation algorithm, I should be able to filter out the abundant and irrelevant results more effectively.

+For the time being, my focus was simply on getting the job scraping to work on Built In.
+The more advanced filtering and AI/ML integration will come later.

 ### Dev.
 Environment